SnowyHit/snowyhit.github.io/README.md

 I am a computer engineer that have a lot of interest in learning how things work.
 And solving puzzles , trying to figure out what can i do with a limited set of tools.
 That kind of thinking led me into the bachelors degree in computer science , because i think coding basically covers all this ideas.

 I learned basics of coding in university , algorithms  , Object Oriented Programming ideals , writing a cleaner code , learning about performance and theory.
-Also i learned to actually implement those ideas on different coding languages , such as C# , python , ruby , C++ and languages i have tried to write some code in.
-I'm not sufficent at those because i always learned just about enough to get my projects done .
+I tried to implement things i've learned with different coding languages such as C++ , C# , Ruby ,Python ,Dart etc.

 I have made some internships in web technologies , tried to work as a team , learning the teamwork , developing better communication skills .
 I'm confident with my ability in communication and research.